hack2skill/intel-oneAPI/README.md

 ✅ The oneAPI Rendering Toolkit is used to create 3D models, which are then hosted on a WebAR platform for easy accessibility.<br><br>
 ✅ The models are converted into the glTF format and uploaded to the chosen platform. <br><br>
 ✅ Users can view and interact with the models through web browsers on various devices, without the need for specialized applications or high-end hardware.<br><br>
-✅This combination of powerful rendering tools powered by intel oneAPI
+✅This combination of powerful rendering tools powered by intel oneAPI and WebAR technology provides a seamless experience for individuals to explore and engage with captivating in augmented reality.

+ <h3>How to run?</h3>
+ 1. The oneAPI Rendering Toolkit is used to create 3D models, which are then hosted on a WebAR platform for easy accessibility.<br><br>
+ 2. The models are converted into the glTF format and uploaded to the chosen platform. <br><br>
+ 3. Users can view and interact with the models through web browsers on various devices, without the need for specialized applications or high-end hardware.<br><br>
-    and WebAR technology provides a seamless experience for individuals to explore and engage with captivating in augmented reality.
+ 4. This combination of powerful rendering tools powered by intel oneAPI and WebAR technology provides a seamless experience for individuals to explore and engage with captivating in augmented reality.

 </details>

 <details>